Tight Fine-Grained Bounds for Direct Access on Join Queries: Lower Bounds for Enumeration of Cyclic Joins

-As usual for enumeration problems, we assume that any algorithm for \pb{$k$-Set-Intersection-Enumeration} works in two phases: in a first phase, we preprocess the input into an index data structure.
+As usual for enumeration problems, we assume algorithms for \pb{$k$-Set-Intersection-Enumeration} work in two phases: in a first phase, we preprocess the input into an index data structure.
 In a second phase, we enumerate the answers one after the other, measuring the efficiency of the algorithm in the \emph{delay}, i.e., the time between two consecutive answers.